 The Dashboard allows you to filter events from specific servers or applications.
 An application is defined as a group of JVMs sharing the same logical name (e.g. "consumer-service", "data-provider").

-See also our Best Practice for Naming your Application, Deployments and Server
+See also our related best practice: Naming your Application, Deployments and Server.

 To assign an application name to any monitored JVM:

 - On startup, add the following JVM argument: